ERMETE-Lab/ROSE-pyforce/docs/intro.md

 - **Parameterised-Background Data-Weak formulation**
 - an **Indirect Reconstruction** algorithm to reconstruct non-observable fields

-This package is aimed to be a valuable tool for other researchers, engineers, and data scientists working in various fields, not only restricted to the Nuclear Engineering world.
+This package is aimed to be a valuable tool for other researchers, engineers, and data scientists working in various fields, not only restricted to the nuclear engineering world.
 This documentation includes a brief introduction to the world of Reduced Order Modelling and dimensionality reduction, the API documentation and some examples of how to use the various modules of the package.

 This work has been carried out at the [Nuclear Reactors Group - ERMETE Lab](https://github.com/ERMETE-Lab) at [Politecnico di Milano](https://polimi.it), under the supervision of Prof. Antonio Cammi.